-'''

-jfmvar=\langle string \rangle \dots

-'''

-Note: kern feature Some fonts have information for inter-glyph spacing.
-However, this information is not well-compatible with LuaT_EX-ja.
+$jfmvar=\langle string \rangle$ Sometimes there is a need that not well-compatible with LuaT_EX-ja.
 More concretely, this kerning space from this information are inserted before the insertion process of JAglue, and this causes incorrect spacing between two characters when both a glue/kern from the data in the font and it from JFM are present.